SpiderInk/frogteam/README.md

 Write me a simple web page that uses a canvas to draw a small bird with flapping wings that flies the boundaries of the canvas.

 Write me a simple web page that uses a small canvas say 100x100 pixels to draw a small bird with flapping wings.
 It needs to look like a bird.
 Make a special assignment about drawing the bird on the canvas and making the wings move.

+We want to make a real life treasure hunt/bar crawl application.
+To get us started, create a web site that displays Stamford Connecticut on a map.
+Allow a user to click anywhere in Stamford to add local business at that location as a location participant in this hunt/crawl.
+When they click a form should pop up allowing them to register a treasure hunt item/coupon at that location.
+Collect the: item name, user email address, a description of the item and any other treasure hunt related information.
+When the form is submitted the pay load should be delivered to an AWS lambda function hosted publicly.

 # Some saved code